QKVQA: Question-Focused Filtering for Knowledge-based VQA: Proposed Method

 \subsection{Retrieval}

-We first employ a coarse-grained cross-modal retriever to fetch candidate articles from the knowledge base $\mathcal{KB}$ (see Figure~\ref{fig:overview}(a)).
+We first employ a coarse-grained cross-modal retriever to fetch candidate articles from the knowledge base $\mathcal{KB}$ (Step 1 in Figure~\ref{fig:overview}).
 Given the query image $I_q$, we encode it with a visual encoder $E_v$ and the abstract $T_i$ of each article with a text encoder $E_t$.
 Their similarity is measured by cosine distance:

 The top-$K$ articles form the candidate set:

 where $a_{(i)}$ denotes the article with the $i$-th highest similarity score.

 Each candidate article is then segmented into structured sections: